 3. Best Budget Gore-Tex Pants: Dakine Remington Pure 2L Gore-Tex

 A pair of Gore-Tex pants that won’t break the bank is ideal for many ladies.
 These pants are built with a Gore-Tex waterproof, breathable membrane, and offer 40 grams of insulation on the knees and butt for protection when in contact with the snow.
 They come in cool colors and have a handy, quick-access pocket on the leg as well.

 4. Best Cut Pants: Burton Gore-Tex Gloria Pants

 The Burton Gore-Tex Gloria Pants stand out for the options they offer.
 They come in many levels of waterproofing, including a Gore-Tex version, and are available in short, regular, and long to fit any sized rider.
 Tapered through the knee, they offer a slim, flattering and stylish look on the slopes.

 These bibs are not only stylish thanks to their slightly slim fit and tapered legs, but the Volcom Elm Gore-Tex bibs make the perfect outer shell with their high-quality Gore-Tex stretch fabric that moves with you all day.
+Great choice for someone looking for the added warmth of a bib.
 The best part of these bibs?
 They have a zipper across the top of your bum for easy and quick access when you run into the lodge to pee.

 Buying new gear is fun!
 And women’s specific gear is no longer lacking.
 Decide what type of riding you do and in what conditions and pull the trigger.
-If you need some help narrowing down your choices or knowing what would be the best fit for you, reach out to a Snowboard Expert here on Curated and they can get you all fitted out!
+Technical performance and weather protection in cold temperatures is a must.
+But don't forget—so is looking steezy!
+If you need some help narrowing down your choices or knowing what would be the best fit for you, reach out to a Snowboarding Expert here on Curated and they can get you all fitted out!
 Thanks, ladies.
 Now go shred!